-As a fitness professional, you can have a very important role in the life of your pregnant clients.
-In this article, I am going to try and give you enough information so that you can understand the physiological, hormonal, endocrinal, anatomical, and psychological changes your pregnant clients are going through.
+In this article, I am going to try and give you enough information so that you can understand the physiological, hormonal, endocrinal, anatomical, and psychological changes the pregnant women are going through.
 Always remember that this information and whatever other knowledge you have on the subject are not substitutes for medical advice.
-This information is only aiming to help you teach safe and effective exercises to your pregnant clients and to show you what types of exercise modifications they might need.
+This information is only aiming to help you do safe and effective exercises as a pregnant woman and to show you what types of exercise modifications you might need.

 In a normal pregnancy, a pregnant woman is a healthy adult.
 Her body will respond to exercise in the same way her non-pregnant counterparts would.
-However, your pregnant client’s body is undergoing certain changes to accommodate its new state.
+However, a pregnant woman’s body is undergoing certain changes to accommodate its new state.

 Physical Changes During Pregnancy